Margin of Error

 df = n - 1 = 900 -1 = 899

 - Find the critical value.
-Since we don't know the population standard deviation, we'll express the critical value as a t statistic.
-For this problem, it will be the t statistic having 899 degrees of freedom and a cumulative probability equal to 0.975.
+Since we don't know the population standard deviation, we'll express the critical value as a t-score.
+For this problem, it will be the t-score having 899 degrees of freedom and a cumulative probability equal to 0.975.
 Using the t Distribution Calculator, we find that the critical value is about 1.96.

 Next, we find the standard error of the mean, using the following equation: